-Scalloped hammerhead sharks in the Action Area may encounter moving Navy vessels.
+Scalloped hammerhead sharks in the action area may encounter moving Navy vessels.
 However, it is expected that this highly mobile and fast swimming species will exhibit evasive behavior in the event they encounter a Navy vessel at close range and will be able to avoid being struck.
-Further, it is expected that sharks will return to normal behavior shortly after avoiding the oncoming vessel as with other natural evasive responses where the perceived threat has passed.
-Any temporary avoidance behavior will not increase the likelihood of injury from significant disruption of breeding, feeding, or sheltering and is not expected to rise to the level of take.
-For these reasons, scalloped hammerhead sharks are not likely to be adversely affected by vessel strike stressors since brief behavioral avoidance is considered insignificant.
+For this reason, the likelihood of a scalloped hammerhead shark being struck by a Navy vessel is discountable.
+It is expected that sharks will return to normal behavior shortly after avoiding the oncoming vessel as with other natural evasive responses where the perceived threat has passed.
+Any temporary avoidance behavior will not increase the likelihood of injury from significant disruption of breeding, feeding, or sheltering and the effect of such temporary avoidance is insignificant.
+For these reasons, scalloped hammerhead sharks are not likely to be adversely affected by vessel strike.